adas-team/ElectionsApp/README.md

    d.
 Deploy the project

-   - Use `public` as the publishing directory
+   - Use `build` as the publishing directory
    - If it asks for a site, use adas-team-elections.netlify.app

    ```sh